JunoLab/junolab.github.io/docs/settings.md

 [:editor :lt.objs.style/set-theme "june-night"]
 {% endhighlight %}

-If you use a dark theme, you'll also need to add `[:app :lt.objs.langs.julia/dark-theme]` so that matrices and tables display correctly.
+Note that you'll also need to add one of `[:app :lt.objs.langs.julia/light-theme]` or `[:app :lt.objs.langs.julia/dark-theme]` so that matrices and tables display correctly.

 ### Changing tab settings